niicccoooo/HotDog_App/README.md

 # HotDog_App

-Want to find the perfect pedigree to breed with your dog?
+Want to find the perfect match for your furry friend?
 Look no further!

-HotDog is a Tinder-like app that helps you find the perfect match for your furry friend.
+HotDog is a Tinder-like app that helps you find a special someone for your dog.

-We know that you want your dog's puppies to be as perfect as he/she is, so don't wait any longer to create your profile!
+Made with React.